-What is a tummy tuck?
+What is a Tummy Tuck?

 After surgery and as swelling subsides, you will have a flatter midsection that appears more toned.
 You will also notice better results from healthy weight control and exercise.

 Typical candidates include those for whom one or more of the following statements are true:

 Thanks to the skill and experience of your board-certified plastic surgeon, you can achieve a flatter and firmer abdomen.
-To better understand what to expect of the procedure, ask your plastic surgeon's office to review some before-and-after pictures of past patients.
+To better understand what to expect from the procedure, ask your plastic surgeon's office to review before-and-after pictures of past patients.
 You can also check these before-and-after images out on their website.

-Types of Abdominoplasty Surgeries
+Types 0f Abdominoplasty Surgeries

 There are several types of abdominoplasty surgeries.
 These include:

-Classic tummy tuck Mini-tummy tuck Extended tummy tuck
+- Classic tummy tuck

-Classic Tummy Tuck for the Upper and Lower Abdomen
+Classic Tummy Tuck For The Upper and Lower Abdomen

 Benefits of this method include: